 Students or parents who have unsubsidized loans are charged interest on the loan as soon as the loan is disbursed.
 Although students do not have to make payments while they are enrolled at least half-time in college, interest is being charged on the loan.
 Parents who are taking out a PLUS Loan are required to begin making payments on the principle and the interest of the loan after the last disbursement for the academic year.
 All PLUS Loans are unsubsidized.

 Verification of Income and Assets | Back to top.

 Some students are selected for a process where the University reviews federal tax returns and other income and asset information.
 The federal government requires all colleges and universities to conduct such a review.

 Work-Study | Back to top.

-The federal work-study program provides undergraduate and graduate students with part-time employment during the school year.
+The federal work-study program provides partial federal funding for undergraduate and graduate students who find part-time, on-campus employment during the school year.
 The federal government pays a portion of the student's salary, making it cheaper for departments and businesses to hire the student.
-For this reason, work-study students often find it easier to get a part-time campus job.
 Eligibility for federal work-study is based on need.
 Money earned from a work-study job is not counted as income for the subsequent year's financial aid application.

 - Financial Aid

 - Financial Aid for Part-Time Undergrads

 - Net Price Calculator